Bush kinder is inspired by the ‘forest schools’ of Denmark and Scandinavia and has been growing in popularity in Australia over the last few years.

 2. Being outside makes children feel happy

-Research continually shows that playing outside makes children feel happier.
+Many researchers have found that playing outside makes children feel happier.
 And the benefit of improved mood can be achieved in as little as five minutes of outdoors time!
-With one in seven children experiencing a mental health condition by the age of 12, encouraging children to do things in childcare that will make them feel good is vital.
+With one in seven young people experiencing a mental health condition, and half of all mental health conditions starting by the age of 14, encouraging children to do things in childcare that will make them feel good is vital.

 3. Boost immunity

-Fresh air, vitamin D and physical movement: heading outside for bush kinder or a beach visit can reduce illness and its spread in childcare settings.
+Fresh air, vitamin D and physical movement: heading outside for bush kinder or a beach visit can foster a healthy immune system, reduce illness and its spread in childcare settings.

 4. Promotes creativity